ID formats

 - 26 chars carry 130 bits, slightly more than a UUID's 128.
 Collision risk is negligible.

 - Not monotonic.
-We don't rely on the ULID time prefix for ordering; the leading chars are random entropy.
+We don't rely on the ULID time prefix for ordering; the leading chars are time-based but the trailing chars are random entropy.
 Sort on

 createdAt, not the id string. - Case-insensitive in spirit (Crockford), but we always emit uppercase body after the lowercase prefix.
 Don't re-case them before sending back.